 Are there contraindications to physical therapy during repair?

-In this one day workshop Prof Tim Watson will examine the processes underlying tissue repair.
+In this two-day online workshop Prof Tim Watson will examine the processes underlying tissue repair.
 There will a discussion of the research, exploring the key events, control systems and the various influences of therapy interventions.
 This knowledge will provide a clinical basis for future treatment and an enhanced rationale for clinical decision making in this area.

 In the practical session participants will have the opportunity to discuss case histories and explore the management of various conditions associated with tissue repair.
 This will include exercise, self-care advice and manual techniques/approaches.

 The content of the sessions will remain clinically relevant to enable immediate application.

 Tim Watson PhD BSc MCSP DipTP trained as a physiotherapist in London, UK, qualifying in 1979.
 After spending someyears in the National Health Service ( mainly musculoskeletal orthopedics and rheumatology), and with various sports clubs and National Teams, he took up a lecturingrole at West Middlesex Hospital, then Brunel University and now at the University ofHertfordshire.

 He undertook a degree in Biomedical Sciences followed by a PhD from the Biomedical Engineering Department at the University of Surrey in 1994.

 His PhD thesis was 'The Bioelectric Correlates of Musculoskeletal Injury and Repair'.
 He researches in several fields associated primarily with electrotherapy and tissue repairand and is currently Professor of Physiotherapy, School of Health & Emergency Professions at the University of Hertfordshire.

 He has published many papers, is editor of a core text on electrotherapy and has contributed several chapters to other edited texts.
 He is a reviewer for more than 25 journals and grant authorities and has presented more than 800 professional lectures, short courses and conference papers.